 While the main benefit is developing collaborative leadership skills, other surprising benefits emerge from the program.
 Students speak profusely about this even many years after the program.

 • Resilience: We notice students become more resilient after the program.
 Going through this program helps them in facing and tackling difficult situations in life.
 They are able to take ups and downs in life with a stronger resolve.

 • Self- awareness: They become more aware of their own selves — their strengths and weaknesses — which can often surprise them.
 This helps them analyse and use their strengths better in their future career and life.

 • Deep-seated Confidence: By the end of the program they leave with a deep-seated inner confidence, a quiet confidence that speaks for itself.
 Unanimously they feel better equipped to take on any challenge that life throws at them.
 They get accustomed to hardship — and do not fear difficult work.
 This is different from being accustomed to hard work, which they already are, thanks to their rigorous course.

 • Reconnection with nature: A big disconnect with nature is repaired in this program.
 With our programme, we ensure they acquire a deeper understanding of sustainability and how their every small effort creates an impact.
-They go back home becoming better citizens of the planet.
+They go back home becoming better citizens of the planet and stewards of the environment.
 In the consumerist world we live in, this is not a small thing to ignore.
 For many, the impact is life long.

 Over the years we have received overwhelming acknowledgement of the efficacy of this program from students.
 The real-life experience of the program instills in them collaborative behaviour and leadership skills.
 They are better equipped for the modern highly networked work world.

-To know more about the Himalayan Mountain Challenge and it’s benefits for your students do get in touch with us by filling up this form.
+To know more about our Collaborative Leadership Program and it’s benefits for your students do get in touch with us by filling up this form.

 Alternatively, you can email us at firstname.lastname@example.org or call us on +91 7022175673.